ingogriebsch/spring-hateoas-siren-samples/README.md

 A repository that contains examples for [Spring HATEOAS Siren][] to showcase how to use the features provided by the library.

+Each example marks the keypoints to consider with the keyword 'HINT'.
+So you can easily search for the places to understand what to do in the corresponding case.

 ## Modules

 ## Note